GeekLogan/multi_padlock_design/readme.txt

 Double click probedesign.py to run

 The software allows the following input files:
 1. A text file with a list of gene acronyms.
-Only works for humand and mouse transcriptomes.
+Only works for human and mouse transcriptomes.
 One row per gene.
 2. A csv file with gene acronyms and corresponding linker and barcode sequences.
 One row per gene.
 No header in the file.
 3. A text file with target sequences in fasta format.